 Your last stop of the day is at the Sólheimajokull Glacier Lake.
 This lake is much smaller than Jokulsarlón or Fjallsárlón Glacier Lakes, and less crowded.
 You are able to walk right up to the base of the glacier and take some wonderful pictures.

-DAY 10 - SPEND THE DAY EXPLORING REYKJAVIK
+DAY 10 - EXPLORE REYKJAVIK IN ONE DAY

-For the final day of this 10-day Iceland Ring Road itinerary, head to Reykjavik.
+For the final day of this Iceland road trip 10 days, head to Reykjavik.
 I had 6 hours before I head to the airport, and it was enough time to explore the main sites of Iceland’s capital and largest city.
 With a population of 122,900, it is still small and very walkable.

 Explore the harbor and visit the Sun Voyager Sculpture, Halgríms church and the Art Museum that is spread across town and housed in the Hafnarhús, Kjarvalsstaðir, and Ásmundarsafn buildings, and the shopping area around Laugavegur is attractive.
 Don’t forget to stop for a coffee at the famous Reykjavik Roaster – I literally had the best coffee of my life!